spxbhuhb/adaptive/lib/lib-app/doc/guides/what is an application.md

 │    └──  Workspace
 ```

-## Module
+## Application Module

-A module groups the components of a feature together.
+An [application module](def://) groups the components of a feature together.
 Applications are typically built
 by adding modules to the application.

 Source code of modules is typically organized into a directory structure like this